-As mentioned in section A.1, along with the Annual Remuneration Report, on the recommendation of the Board of Directors the General Shareholders' Meeting is asked to approve: (i) the 2024-2027 Remuneration Policy that will be valid from its date of approval; and (ii) the modification of the maximum remuneration paid to all directors for their status as such.
+As mentioned in section A.1, along with the Annual Report on Remuneration, on the recommendation of the Board of Directors the General Meeting is asked to approve: (i) the 2025-2028 Remuneration Policy that will be valid from its date of approval; and (ii) the general conditions of the 2025-2029 Plan of which the Executive Directors are beneficiaries.

 A.3.
-Identify the direct link to the document where the current company remuneration policy is posted, which must be available on the company's website.
+Identify the direct link to the document where the current Company remuneration policy is posted, which must be available on the Company's website.